 - Contact the originating financial institution as soon as fraud is recognized to request a recall or reversal.

 - File a detailed complaint with www.ic3.gov.

-- Never make any payment changes without verifying the change with the intended recipient.
+- Never make any payment changes without verifying them with the intended recipient directly.

-- Regularly visit the IC3 website for updated PSAs regarding BEC trends as well as other fraud schemes targeting specific populations or industries.
+- Visit the IC3 website regularly for updated PSAs regarding BEC trends and other fraud schemes targeting specific populations or industries.

 Here are some additional security hygiene recommendations from the Armorblox team: